DuckyMomo20012/owasp-juice-shop/docs/home.md

 To contribute to the project, please **add a wiki page** with the form format below to submit the challenge solution and **a backup file** to store progress.
 E.g: `owasp_juice shop-2022-07-19.json`.

+> NOTE: Now the backup file will be generated automatically :ok_hand:.

 ---

 Submission form: